-Chapter 5 Web-based Survey with Political Leaders 67 5.1 Demographic characteristics 67 5.2 Desired qualities of political leaders 69 5.3 Performance of female and male leaders 74 5.4 Perceptions of gender equality and political leadership in Hong Kong 5.5 Barriers in attaining political leadership 83 5.6 Views on policies 5.7 Who supports increasing female political leadership?
-Chapter 6 In-depth Interviews with Political Leaders 6.1 Gender differences in leadership qualities and styles?
-6.2 Political journeys 6.3 Challenges and barriers 6.3.1 Juggling multiple roles as leaders and long working hours 6.3.2 Family responsibility is a significant concern for women leaders 6.3.3 Limited organisational support to leaders in grassroots organisations 6.3.4 Double standards of competence for females and males 6.3.5 Public attention and media coverage 6.4 Support received by leaders 121 6.5 Views on policies to support potential women leaders 6.5.1 Flexible working hours would be very helpful 123 6.5.2 Family-friendly policies are important to address gendered needs 6.5.3 Supportive measures by organisations and parties for female candidates 6.5.4 Positive media coverage regarding women's roles in politics 6.5.5 Gender quota system 6.6 Conclusion: Facing barriers does not mean a lack of qualities and skills Chapter 7 Discussion of Research Results and Policy Suggestions 132 7.1 Public education on gender equality 133 7.2 Family-friendly policies 135 7.3 Training and mentorship 135 7.4 Organisational support 136 7.4.1 Financial support 7.4.2 Voluntary candidate nominations 137 7.4.3 Setting up a network for female leaders 138 7.5 Gender quotas and gender targets 7.5.1 Quotas on a voluntary basis 7.5.2 Gender targets 139 REFERENCES 141
+Chapter 4 Telephone Survey with the General Public 39 4.1 Demographic characteristics 39 4.2 Desired qualities of political leaders 41 4.3 Performance of female and male leaders in policy areas 46 4.4 Performance of female and male leaders at different levels of leadership .
+48 4.5 Barriers in attaining political leadership 52 4.6 Views on policies 56 4.7 Who supports increasing female political leadership?
+61 Chapter 5 Web-based Survey with Political Leaders 67 5.1 Demographic characteristics 67 5.2 Desired qualities of political leaders 69 5.3 Performance of female and male leaders 74 5.4 Perceptions of gender equality and political leadership in Hong Kong 78 5.5 Barriers in attaining political leadership 83 5.6 Views on policies 91 5.7 Who supports increasing female political leadership?
+98 Chapter 6 In-depth Interviews with Political Leaders 104 6.1 Gender differences in leadership qualities and styles?
+106 6.2 Political journeys 109 6.3 Challenges and barriers 110 6.3.1 Juggling multiple roles as leaders and long working hours 6.3.2 Family responsibility is a significant concern for women leaders 6.3.3 Limited organisational support to leaders in grassroots organisations 6.3.4 Double standards of competence for females and males 6.3.5 Public attention and media coverage 119 6.4 Support received by leaders 121 6.5 Views on policies to support potential women leaders 123 6.5.1 Flexible working hours would be very helpful 6.5.2 Family-friendly policies are important to address gendered needs 6.5.3 Supportive measures by organisations and parties for female candidates

+6.5.5 Gender quota system 127

+6.6 Conclusion: Facing barriers does not mean a lack of qualities and skills 130

+Chapter 7 Discussion of Research Results and Policy Suggestions 132

+7.1 Public education on gender equality 133

+7.2 Family-friendly policies 135

+7.3 Training and mentorship 135

+7.4 Organisational support 136

+7.4.1 Financial support 137

+7.4.2 Voluntary candidate nominations 137

+7.4.3 Setting up a network for female leaders 138

+7.5 Gender quotas and gender targets 138

+7.5.1 Quotas on a voluntary basis 139

+7.5.2 Gender targets 139

+REFERENCES 141